needle-mirror/com.unity.entities/Documentation~/ecs_chunk_component.md

 If you have an entity in the chunk rather than the chunk reference itself, you can also use the EntityManger to get the chunk that contains the entity:

+> [!NOTE]
-**Note:** If you only want to read a chunk component and not write to it, you should use [ComponentType.ChunkComponentReadOnly] when you define the entity query to avoid creating unnecessary job scheduling constraints.
+> If you only want to read a chunk component and not write to it, you should use [ComponentType.ChunkComponentReadOnly] when you define the entity query to avoid creating unnecessary job scheduling constraints.

 <a name="delete"></a>
 ## Deleting a chunk component